orienlabs/bridge_app/docs/InternetSharing.md

 ### 6. Restart the App

-1. Force close the Bridge app on your Android Watch
+1. Force close the Bridge app on your Android Watch (Setting > Advanced > Restart App)
 2. Reopen the Bridge app
 3. Go to **Advanced** >> **Internet Sharing** settings
 4. You should now see control options available